davidlau325/MarketingNeuralNetwork/README.md

 5. The output of the trainer.sh - best.nn is the result of the trained neural network.
 The trainer will not display anything on the screen but only output the best.nn

-###There are two more optional input parameter for the trainer:
+###There are two more optional input parameters for the trainer:
 1. `./trainer.sh dataset.dat answer.dat best.nn <max_iteration>`
     as to indicate the number of the iteration (training loop) for the training
 2. `./trainer.sh dataset.dat answer.dat best.n <max_iteration> <small_sample_mode>`